 Your compensation strategy affects how well your organization is able to recruit and retain top talent, but your strategy doesn’t play out in a vacuum.
-Competition trends will affect your organization’s approach, whether you’re a small business or a large nonprofit.
+Compensation trends will affect your organization’s approach, whether you’re a small business or a large nonprofit.
 Keeping a pulse on these trends can help you fine-tune your own strategy in the larger context of what is going on in the economy.

 As we head into 2024, the projections regarding the future economy and its impact on compensation budgets remain unclear.

-To help you stay in the know, we’ve curated and interpreted the most up-to-date compensation trends your organization should know about, including:
+But, to help you stay in the know, we’ve curated and interpreted the most up-to-date compensation trends your organization should know about, including:

 - Base Pay Trends for 2024